-A building or land shall be used only for the following uses and structures: Detailed limitations and standards for these uses may be found in Article III.
+A building or land shall be used only for the following.
+Detailed limitations and standards for these uses may be found in Article III.
+Administrative special exceptions are indicated by letter "A." "B" indicates exceptions that require only Board of Appeals review.
+All other exceptions require Planning Commission and Board of Appeals reviews per Article IV.